g0tmk/dotfiles-linux/README.md

     - First need to check some common issues that - if they are present - we should fix early.
       - Check suspend by running `systemctl suspend`.
 The system should go to S3 sleep if bios is configured correctly (power will apppear to turn off, all fans stop).
       - Check for extra interrupts - this made me reinstall my Debian 9 OS because I could not figure out what was wrong.
 After replacing it with Debian 10, the issue eventually became apparent.
-        - Run `watch -n 1 sudo cat /proc/interrupts` to show counters for all interrupts - in my case, IRQ 16 was incrementing by about 15,000 per second.
-To upgrade to a newer kernel using backports: (WARNING: while newer, using a kernel from backports is actually worse for security.
+        - Symptom #1: run `watch -n 1 sudo cat /proc/interrupts` to show counters for all interrupts - in my case, IRQ 16 was incrementing by about 15,000 per second.
+        - Symptom #2: high idle cpu clock speed.
+CPU usage still shows as low, but `powertop` frequency stats page shows all CPU cores stuck at full speed (3.5 GHz on my XPS 9550) when idle.
+After fixing the issue I see all cores 900-1000MHz at idle.
+        - Fix: Upgrade to a newer kernel using backports: (WARNING: while newer, using a kernel from backports is actually worse for security.
 Backports are not officially supported, so they will not receive security updates like stable packages.)

             ```
             sudo -i